naughtyk123/code-challange/Laravel.md

 # Lumen/ Laravel coding challenge

-Take your time to complete this one – it’s not timed and we aren’t looking for you to crack the code quickly, it’s more about your best response and attitude.
+Below is our coding challenge to keep things moving forward.
+Take your time to complete this one – it’s not timed and we aren’t looking for you to crack the code quickly, it’s more about your best response please.

 Make an app written with Lumen or Laravel/Lumen  with the following features: